Supporting Our Stakeholders During the Pandemic

 Global Volunteerism and Giving

-Community engagement and volunteerism are key elements of our Social Responsibility program, which strengthens our connection with our stakeholders.
+The Prologis response to the COVID-19 pandemic is a testament of our commitment to support our communities.
+Through our $5 million global relief fund, we have made donations to local and national nonprofits and other organizations responding to this crisis and those that are most affected.
+Community engagement and volunteerism are key elements of Prologis’ culture and our Social Responsibility program, which strengthens our connection with our stakeholders.
 It is important to our customers and investors that we reflect their values and, in turn, the values of their constituencies.
-Creating a workplace where employees are proud to volunteer for opportunities that Prologis sponsors is tightly bound in our strategy to be good partners in the communities in which we and our customers operate.
+Creating a workplace where employees are proud to volunteer is tightly bound in our strategy to be good partners in the communities in which we and our customers operate.

-Our employees express pride and enthusiasm for the volunteer programs Prologis sponsors, including our annual IMPACT Day.
-On May 18, 2018, Prologis employees around the world engaged in the sixth annual IMPACT Day.
-More than 1,250 employees in all 72 offices and 19 countries contributed to their communities, making a difference in the lives of others.
-Through IMPACT Day, Prologis teamed up with 48 different organizations, donating more than 8,000 hours in support of human welfare, environmental and educational causes, including our global partnership with Habitat for Humanity.
+Time and again, new employees report that Prologis’ focus on community engagement is one of the most compelling reasons behind their choice to join Prologis.
+An employee favorite is our annual day of global service, IMPACT Day.
+On May 18, 2019, Prologis employees around the world engaged in the seventh annual IMPACT Day.
+More than 1,400 employees in all 77 offices and 19 countries contributed to their communities, making a difference in the lives of others.
+Through IMPACT Day, Prologis teamed up with 50 different organizations, donating 9,323 hours, across 70 global projects in support of human welfare, environmental and educational causes, including our global partnership with Habitat for Humanity.

-Over the past five years, Prologis and the Prologis Foundation have donated nearly $13 million to nonprofit organizations focused on education, the environment and human welfare.
-Furthermore, the company and the Foundation have sponsored more than 50,000 volunteer hours for our employees over the past five years.
-In 2018 alone, Prologis and the Prologis Foundation donated more than $2.5 million to nonprofit organizations.
+Over the past five years, Prologis and the Prologis Foundation donated nearly $12 million to nonprofit organizations focused on education, the environment and human welfare.
+Furthermore, the company and the Foundation sponsored nearly 54,000 volunteer hours for our employees over the past five years.
+In 2019 alone, Prologis contributed close to $3.1 million to the communities we serve through various nonprofit organizations.
+This includes $760,000 invested through our CWI efforts.

 The Prologis Foundation also has a matching gift program to double employee contributions to 501(c)(3) nonprofit organizations, schools and universities, and the Dollars for Doers program that pairs employee donations of time with funds from the Prologis Foundation.
-In 2018, these programs were streamlined and built into a user-friendly online platform called Prologis Gives.
-In 2018, Prologis employees volunteered 10,543 hours in their local communities.
+In 2019, Prologis employees volunteered almost 12,000 hours in their local communities.

 Space for Good

-Prologis’ Space for Good program provides temporary rent-free space in our distribution facilities to provide disaster relief and help charitable organizations address seasonal and short-term needs—to the extent we have vacancies in a relevant market.
-Space for Good demonstrates Prologis’ commitment to corporate citizenship and willingness to form meaningful public/private partnerships in service to our communities.
-Over the past five years, Prologis has donated almost $5 million in in-kind rent through this program, with nearly $850,000 donated in 2018 to 15 nonprofit organizations.
+Prologis’ Space for Good program provides temporary rent-free space in our distribution facilities to offer disaster relief during catastrophic events such as the COVID-19 pandemic in 2020, as well as help charitable organizations address seasonal and short-term needs—to the extent we have vacancies in a relevant market.
+Space for Good demonstrates Prologis’ commitment to corporate citizenship and willingness to form meaningful public and private partnerships in service to our communities.
+Over the past five years, Prologis donated more than $5.2 million in in-kind rent through this program, with over $1.1 million donated in 2019 to 15 nonprofit organizations.

 Employees, the Builders of our Business